 When all channels have an equal volume level, the adjustment is complete.
-To exit this menu, press the ▲/▼ Buttons 2 until the onscreen ▶ cursor is next to the BACK TO MASTER MENU line, and then press the Set Button 3 to return to the MASTER menu.
+To exit this menu, press the ▲/▼ Buttons 2 until the on-screen ▶ cursor is next to the BACK TO MASTER MENU line, and then press the Set Button 3 to return to the MASTER MENU.

 The output levels may also be adjusted at any time using the remote control and semi-OSD system.
 To adjust the output levels in this fashion, press the Test Button 2.
 As soon as the button is pressed, the test tone will begin to circulate as indicated earlier.
-The correct channel from which the test noise should be heard will be shown in the lower third of the video screen and in the Main InformationDisplay .
-While the test noise is circulating, the proper channel position will also be indicated in the Speaker/Channel Input Indicators by a blinking letter within the correct channel.
+The correct channel from which the test noise should be heard will be shown in the lower third of the video screen and in the Lower Display Line 3.
+While the test noise is circulating, the proper channel position will also be indicated in the Speaker/Channel Input Indicators 5 by a blinking letter within the correct channel.

-To adjust the output level, press the ID Buttons ID until the desired level is shown in the display or on screen.
+To adjust the output level, press the ▲/▼ Buttons until the desired level is shown in the display or on-screen.
 Once the buttons are released, the test noise will begin to circulate again in five seconds.

-When all channels have the same output level, press the Test Tone Selector (9) button again to complete the process.
+When all channels have the same output level, press the Test Button (9) again to complete the process.

-NOTE: Output level adjustment is not available for the VMAx or Surround Off mode.
+NOTE: Output level adjustment is not available for the VMAx or Surround Off modes.